K-Kuyama/yet-another-UI-for-AW/docs/USAGE.md

 # Usage

 ## CategoryEditor
-Category editor provides the functions "setting up viewpoints", "setting up categories for each viewpoint" and "Setting up categorization rules for each category".
+Category editor provides the functions 'setting up viewpoints', 'setting up categories for each viewpoint' and 'Setting up categorization rules for each category'.
-All set up data is saved in "DefDB.db" as a SQLite database file.

 ![Category Editor Overview](EditorUsage.png)